Midsummer – Litha

 "No Christian on the feast of Saint John or the solemnity of any other saint performs solestitia [summer solstice rites] or dancing or leaping or diabolical chants."

-Indeed, as Saint Eligius demonstrates, Midsummer has been Christianized as the feast of Saint John the Baptist: notably, unlike all other saints' days, this feast is celebrated on his birthday and not on the day of his martyrdom, which is separately observed as the "Decollation of John the Baptist" on August 29.
+Indeed, as Saint Eligius demonstrates, Midsummer has been Christianized as the feast of Saint John the Baptist: notably, unlike all other saints' days, this feast is celebrated on his birthday and not on the day of his martyrdom, which is separately observed as the "Decollation of Saint John the Baptist or the Beheading of the Forerunner" on August 29.
 That more conventional day of Saint John the Baptist is not marked by Christian churches with the emphasis one might otherwise expect of such an important saint.

 The celebration of Midsummer's Eve was from ancient times linked to the summer solstice.
 People believed that at midsummer plants had miraculous and healing powers and they therefore picked them on this night.
 Bonfires were lit to protect against evil spirits which were believed to roam freely when the sun was turning southwards again.
 In later years, witches were also thought to be on their way to meetings with other evil powers.